 A student may apply for an extension to a due date if they feel they have exceptional circumstances that result in a genuine inability to meet the assessment timeframe.
 All applications for extension must be in writing.
-Years 7-9 require parental/carer contact/contribution and the completed Extension of Assessment Form.
-For Years 10-12 appropriate supporting documentation, in the form of independent evidence such as Doctor's Certificate or Statutory Declaration, is required in addition to the completed Extension of Assessment Form.
+For Years 10-12, appropriate supporting documentation, in the form of independent evidence such as Doctor's Certificate or Statutory Declaration, is required in addition to the completed Extension of Assessment Form.

-Applications for extension need to be given to the Head Teacher Faculty (Years 7-9) and Deputy Principal (Years 10-12) at least 24 hours prior to the due date.
-The awarding of the extension will be at the discretion of the Senior Executive (Years 10-12) and Head Teacher (Years 7-9).
+Applications for extension need to be given to the Deputy Principal (Years 10-12) at least 24 hours prior to the due date.
+The awarding of the extension will be at the discretion of the Senior Executive (Years 10-12).
 Where less than 24 hours notice is provided, the Senior Executive and Head Teacher Faculty will determine if an extension is to be granted.